ucsdlib/dx-components/README.md

 # cms-snippets
-A place to keep little snippets of html and css for common elements we like to make in for various Library web properties, such as Cascade and LibApps!
+A place to keep our html components (in LibApps and Cascade CMS) and our scripts for web utilities.
 For PrimoVE repo content, see [our GitLab repo](https://gitlab.com/ucsdlibrary/development/primo-stage/-/tree/trunk?ref_type=heads).

 ### File descriptions for Cascade Snippets
 - **website-background.html** — Use to set a background image for an entire webpage in the CMS.
 Please note that image should conform to the overall campus design direction.